johnnyxbell/brewski/README.md

 - Edit beer and save to firebase
 - Add locations
-- Close the user menu when you click away
 - Delete a image when you remove the beer
 - Dashboard / Home ?